floatinghotpot/cordova-admob-pro/README.md

 If use in commercial project, please [get a license](http://rjfun.github.io/), or, you have monetized more than $1000 using this plugin, you are also required to either get a commercial license ($20).
 As a commercial customer, you will be supported with high priority, via private email or even Skype chat.

 If you don't want to get a license as your apps may not earn too much, or you don't have a PayPal account to pay, here is a compromised option.
 You don't have to pay, we are also okay if just share 2 percent user traffic, so that we can cover our effort and focus on maintenance and online support.
-(We have maintained this project over 3 years, and closed more than 560 support issues)
+(We have maintained this project since Aug 2014, and closed more than 560 support issues)

 Please read the [License Agreement](https://github.com/floatinghotpot/cordova-admob-pro/wiki/License-Agreement) for details.